shuhei-kuroiwa/cml_study_log/README.md

 # cml_study_log
 A learning record of econometrics and causal machine learning.

+4/21: today i fianlly read and write thlough sueishi's 5th chapter, lots of part(like optimal IV by Chamberlain(1987), EL and variance of GMM) was really hard and i skipped some of them. but i think it is enough for now. studying them must take me so many time and this work is not for me at least right now. and sueishi-econometrics-notes must be worked on casually and it is long-term repository, someday i will do them.

 4/20: today i read and rewrite devriations from 82 to 87 pages, and reviewed how to select weight matrix in GMME and how effective it is. actually i couldnot get why GMME is effective even in nonlinear model because it is too difficult and this textbook does not tell me about it. but for now i could understand how effective that is.
 4/19: keep studying GMM.
 4/18: i kept studying GMM.